robsontenorio/laravel-tdd-docs/README.md

 # About

 TDD is a great way to develpe a software.
 The development workflow is clean and fluid.
-And, if you use the BDD approach to do it you have a good code readability, what give us a opportunity to documentate it very easely.
+And, if you use the BDD approach  (Given, When, Then) to do it you have a good code readability, what give us a opportunity to documentate it very easely.

 # Background